kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein/-builder/-t-builder/bind.md

 `fun bind(tag: Any? = null, overrides: Boolean? = null): `[`DirectBinder`](-direct-binder/index.md)

 Starts a direct binding with a given tag.
-A direct bind does not define the type to be binded, the type will be defined according to the bound factory.
+A direct bind does not define the type to be bound, the type will be defined according to the bound factory.

 ### Parameters